 5. “Candy-O” by The Cars

-The Cars are a pop-rock band from the United States.
-They started in the 1970s and have many many years of musical experience.
-Candy-O is one of their many songs it shows their musical experience.
+Candy-O is one of the many songs that shows the band’s musical experience.
 This song could have many different meanings and is pretty open-ended.
 Like many other songs, many listeners believe it’s about a woman and needing her at night.

 6. “The Candy Man” by Sammy Davis, Jr.